ltriant/ltriant.github.io/index.md

 ---
 # {{ site.title }}

-Programmer from Melbourne, Australia
+Programmer from Melbourne, Australia.

-Interests include:

-* Distributed systems
-* Systems programming
-* Rust, Clojure, and Nim
-* Retro gaming and computing (games, consoles, cartridges, emulators, CPUs, and various hardware chips)
+Interested in distributed systems, systems programming, and retro gaming and computing.

 ## .projects